Polymorphic Iterable Sequential Effect Systems: Effect Quantales

-An important litmus test for a general model of sequential effects is that it should subsume commutative effects (modeled as a join semilattice) as a special case.
-This not only implies consistency of effect quantales with traditional effect systems, but ensures implementation frameworks for sequential effects (based on effect quantales) would be adequate for implementing commutative systems as well. \begin{lemma}[Subsumption of Commutative Effects] For every bounded join semilattice with top $L=(E,\vee,\top,\bot)$, $Q=(E,\vee,\vee,\bot)$ is an effect quantale. \end{lemma} \begin{proof} $Q$ easily satisfies all laws of the effect quantale definition, as the join semilattice structure is trivially a monoid, and joins distribute over themselves. \end{proof}
+An important litmus test for a general model of sequential effects is that it should subsume traditional single-operator commutative effects as a special case.
+This not only implies consistency of effect quantales with traditional effect systems, but ensures implementation frameworks for sequential effects (based on effect quantales) would be adequate for implementing commutative systems as well. \begin{lemma}[Subsumption of Traditional Commutative Effects] For every bounded join semilattice with top $L=(E,\vee,\top,\bot)$, there is an effect quantale defined by $Q=(E,\vee,\vee,\bot)$. \end{lemma} \begin{proof} $Q$ easily satisfies all laws of the effect quantale definition, as the join semilattice structure is trivially a monoid, and joins distribute over themselves. \end{proof}

 We make no further direct use of this construction (Lemma \ref{lem:subsume}) in this paper, aside from showing in Section \ref{sec:closure_operator} that our construction of iteration operators for sequential effects applies sensibly to this construction as well.
-But it implies that the primary results (type safety in Section \ref{sec:soundness}) extend to treatment of commutative effects as well as a special case of effect quantales.
+But it implies that the primary results (type safety in Section \ref{sec:soundness}) extend to treatment of traditional commutative effects as well as a special case of effect quantales.

+Effect quantales also include the possibility of two-operator commutative effect systems, where both operators are commutative yet they are distinct operations, unlike the traditional case above.
+We do not prove an analogous subsumption of these commutative effect systems, because there is no broadly established characterization of these either; they exist but are relatively rare, so it is difficult to generalize from examples.
+Section \ref{sec:must} shows the main example is an effect quantale.
+We posit that \emph{commutative effect quantales} (those with distinct operators, both commutative, akin to commutative semirings) offer a suitable characterization, but it is difficult to evaluate without a richer body of concrete two-operator commutative effect systems for comparison.